ganyang0720/FD-YOLO/README.md

 **Note: Models marked with an asterisk (*) represents two-stage networks, those marked with a pound sign (#) denotes end-to-end networks,and those marked with an ampersand (&) are models equipped with other backbone networks, and unmarked models are classified as single-stage network.**

 To visually demonstrate the outstanding performance of our model in detecting face mask targets, three representative networks were specifically selected for comparative testing on the LFMD dataset.
 These three networks are the currently popular single-stage network YOLOv8n, the cutting-edge model YOLO11n from the YOLO series, and the end-to-end network YOLOv10n-MobileNetv4, which is based on YOLO10n and integrates the excellent backbone network MobileNetv4.
-Detailed test results are presented in Fig. 11, where subfigures (a), (b), (c), and (d) correspond to YOLOv8n, YOLOv10n-MobileNetv4, YOLO11n, and our model, respectively.From the comparison, it was found that YOLOv10n-MobileNetv4 incorrectly detects faces as masks at “r” and misidentifies “s,” highlighting the insufficient feature extraction capability of models utilizing MobileNetv4 as the backbone.
-Meanwhile, although YOLOv8n successfully detects the face at “t,” it also misdetects “t” and “u,” indicating that its performance in detecting face mask targets in complex scenes still requires improvement.
-On the other hand, the YOLO11n model also incorrectly detects “v” and “w.”
+Detailed test results are presented in Fig. 11, where subfigures (a), (b), (c), and (d) correspond to YOLOv8n, YOLOv10n-MobileNetv4, YOLO11n, and our model, respectively.From the comparison, it was found that YOLOv10n-MobileNetv4 incorrectly detects faces as masks at “r” and misidentifies “s”, highlighting the insufficient feature extraction capability of models utilizing MobileNetv4 as the backbone.
+Meanwhile, although YOLOv8n successfully detects the face at “t”, it also misdetects “t” and “u,” indicating that its performance in detecting face mask targets in complex scenes still requires improvement.
+On the other hand, the YOLO11n model also incorrectly detects “v” and “w”.
 In contrast, our model, which is specifically designed for face mask detection, accurately identifies face mask targets in complex and dense scenes, further highlighting the unique advantages of our model in addressing challenges related to dense occlusions.

 <div align="center">
 <img src="https://github.com/ganyang0720/FD-YOLO/blob/ganyang0720-patch-1/Fig.6.png" alt="ddq_arch" width="700">